catalyst/moodle-tool_forcedcache/README.md

 This plugin relies on [MDL-41492](https://tracker.moodle.org/browse/MDL-41492), so this patch must be applied to any Moodle prior to 3.9.
 Patches have been bundled with this plugin, to allow for quick application of the patch for various supported Moodle versions.

-Step 3: Wire up the configuration (if required)
+Step 3: Wire up the configuration
 -----------------------------------------------
 All configuration in this plugin is declared in code.
 You could do one of the following:
 - Set your configuration directly in a PHP `array` in config.php (Recommended)
 - Or Create your own configuration file (JSON), and specify the `path` to it in config.php
-- Or by updating the config.json that comes with the plugin,
+- Or by updating the config.json that comes with the plugin, then moving it to an [appropriate location](#set-a-path-to-the-json-configuration).
-    - as the plugin loads this by default, you may skip to the next section as the following would not apply to you.

 *Note: Only an `array` OR a `path` can be specified.
 It is not valid to declare both at once.*